Everything You Need To Know About Building Maintenance

 Outsourcing aside, there are other ways to reduce costs.

-When you need to order spare parts and other supplies, try to negotiate a lower price, especially if you are buying in bulk.
+When you need to order spare parts and other supplies, try to negotiate a lower price, especially buying in bulk.

 If you are ordering new equipment, evaluate each vendor’s offer based on price, performance record, and quality.
 As with anything in life, cheaper is not always better.
 The cheapest asset might be the one you will have to replace sooner, it might require more attention, and it might burn through more spare parts.
 All of this might not make it the cheapest option in the long-run.